 Installed Before 2010

-How Do I Find Out What Kind Refrigerant My AC Uses?
+How Do I Find Out What Refrigerant My AC Uses?

-Why are Refrigerants Hurtful to the Environment?
+Why are Refrigerants Detrimental to the Environment?

 Older formulas of refrigerants can damage the ozone and contribute to climate change.
 Here’s a glance at the history of residential air conditioner refrigerants:

-What Should I Do for Now?
+What Should I Do in the Interim?

 If your AC is approaching (or older than) 15 years, now’s a great time to begin preparing for installation.

 We get that replacing your system can be a major expense.
 That’s why we have our exclusive Advantage Program™ plus financing, With our Advantage Program, you can get an updated, high-efficiency system for only one small monthly payment.
 And receive maintenance, repairs and parts at no added cost.*